 - Lemon balm (Melissa officinalis) is in the mint family, though it smells of citrus rather than minty.
 Lemon balm relaxes the nerves, and is used to support sleep and ease anxiety (5).

 - Ginger (Zingiber officinale) harmonizes this blend of herbs with its pleasant, fiery taste.
 Ginger is highly anti-inflammatory and may ease feelings of pain(6).
 One study found that ginger helped reduce symptoms of PMS, although more research is necessary (7).

-You can find fresh ginger at your local grocery store; however, medicinal herbs can be harder to find locally.
-We recommend Mountain Rose Herbs, because they stock a wide assortment organic and ethically wildcrafted culinary and medicinal herbs.
+You can find many fresh herbs at your local grocery store; however, medicinal herbs can be harder to find locally.
+We recommend Mountain Rose Herbs because they stock many organic and ethically wildcrafted culinary and medicinal herbs.